24LopezR/Cosmics-Ntuplizer/README.md

 ### Configuration cfg files

+The configurarion cfg file serves to run the plugins as described in Section "How to run".

 ## How to run

 This example runs with a file of the 2023 NoBPTX dataset that may need to be accessed throught xrootd.
 Make sure that you have a valid proxy before running and do at least once: